- Board recruitment

 Help shape the future of Scotland's National Library

-The Scottish Government is looking for up to seven new members for the Board of the National Library of Scotland.
+The Scottish Government is looking for up to five new members for the Board of the National Library of Scotland.

-Applications are being sought from all over Scotland from individuals with strategic-level experience of finance, audit and risk, and from those with a marketing, education, research or library services background.
+Applications are being sought from individuals with strategic-level experience of finance, audit and risk, and from those with a marketing, education, research or library services background.

 Board members are responsible for determining the strategies, policies and priorities for the Library, as it seeks to make the knowledge and information held within its world-class collections as widely available as possible.

 Those appointed to the Board are not paid, but have their travel and subsistence costs met.

 Leading research library

 As one of the world's leading research libraries, and one of Scotland's premier cultural institutions, NLS plays a key role in supporting education, research, business and innovation.